jopple/TIP-Eval/README.md

 # TIP-Eval
-This worksheet defines the criteria, requirements and formula for evaluating a Threat Intelligence Platform (TIP).
+This workbook defines the criteria, requirements and score card for evaluating a Threat Intelligence Platform (TIP).

 **_Requirements Sheet (Success Criteria)_**